Bargain Hunting & Haggling in Phuket

 shopping - Jung Ceylon is Patong's most up market shopping experience.
 There are a large variety of shops including a large Big C supermarket (open 10am-10pm), Robinsons Department store, souvenir shops, clothing bargains, restaurants, pubs, the usual fast food outlets and even a decent bookshop.

 It also has a large entertainment complex and cinema on the top floor which shows the latest movies in English.
 There is a fountains and lights show every evening at 19:00 and 21:00 and the Millennium hotel is attached.
-If you are looking for a great selection of places to stay with discount prices, visit Hotel Reservations in Phuket for more information.
+If you are looking for a great selection of places to stay with discount prices.

 There is parking underneath but not surprisingly they have started charging to stop people from using it as a parking base for their night out down Bangla Road.
 A shopping receipt from one of the major outlets will get a period of free parking and only a small charge for staying beyond the allotted time.